If you’re a bibliophile, I’m sure you’ve always wondered if you could get paid to read books and use that money to buy even more books.

 The US Review of Books has opportunities for reviewers to access a wide range of genres.

-It can include a book summary, insights about the book, constructive criticism and with as little cliché as possible.
-Quotes from the book are OK as well, but casual tones are not recommended.
+It can include a book summary, insights about the book, and with as little cliché as possible.
+Quotes from the book are okay as well, but casual tones are not recommended.

 The site posts book titles periodically.
 Members can then choose which titles they like to review.

 The goal of this program is to “publish reviews that draw on rich reservoirs of knowledge—based in organizing, discipline-based research, and personal experience—in the service of action and consciousness.”

-Wellesley Centers for Women doesn’t publish a list of book titles.
-Instead, you have to send pitches to firstname.lastname@example.org along with your resume, cover letter and samples of published reviews.
+- How to apply: You have to send your pitch including the book’s publication date and your angle to editor.wrb[at]gmail[dot]com along with your résumé, cover letter, and samples of published reviews.
 Applications are accepted on an ongoing basis.

 4. Kirkus Media